 • Promotes informed decision-making with data-driven strategies

-• Can have global reach without additional costs
+• Can have a global reach without additional costs

-• Allows micro-targeting the audience as per buyer persona for better results
+• Allows micro-targeting the audience as per the buyer persona for better results

 Cons